-You will learn how to create accomplished looks for TV, film, theatre and fashion.
+You will learn how to create accomplished looks for TV light entertainment and drama, film, theatre, fashion, e-commerce and events.
 These will include period make-up, catwalk and editorial, gruesome prosthetics and special effects skills, and also the leading airbrushing techniques.
-Throughout this 30 week course you will be assessed on all skills, from application techniques to creativity and timings.
+Throughout this 30 week course, you will be assessed on all skills, from application techniques to creativity and timings.

 Holidays of two to four weeks will be scheduled during your course at appropriate times and, therefore, the duration of your time with us will last from 32 to 34 weeks.

 Entry requirements: Must be aged 18+ and pass an interview.
 You don’t need to have any previous make-up experience as the course starts with the basics and builds from these skills.
 All we ask is that you can prove a certain level of artistic ability and have a passion and dedication to learn.

 Course Payment: A 20% deposit is required to secure a place on this make-up course with the full balance due 6 weeks prior to the course start date.
 We have several options to help fund your make-up course including interest-free payment plans, bursaries and loans.

 Please note that we regrettably have limited places for this course, so it is advisable to apply for your course early to avoid disappointment.

 This course is industry recognised by ScreenSkills, the industry-led skills body for the UK's screen-based industries, and carries the ScreenSkills quality mark which indicates courses best suited to prepare students for a career in the screen industries.